zaccharieramzi/rl-project/README.md

 ### Notebooks

 Experiments showcasing the algorithms are contained in three interactive Python notebooks.
-They can be run buy using `jupyter notebook`
+They can be run by using `jupyter notebook`

 They are :
 * *benchmark.ipynb* : each routine is tested once, with regret plot.
 * *Parameters Sensibility.ipynb* : Tests the effects of different parameters on Musical Chairs and MEGA
 * *head2head.ipynb* : Comparison of all algorithm variants with four different scenarios